 Our problem belongs to the class of Single-Task Robots, Multi-Robot Tasks (ST-MR)~\cite{Gerkey:2004il}, which considers the assignment of groups of robots that have a combined utility for any given task.
 This task utility can be uniquely defined for a given robot group and task, and is not necessarily linear over the individual robot utilities.
 The aim is to split the set of robots to form task-specific coalitions, such that the average task utilities over all coalition-to-task assignments is maximized (or, in our case, the average cost minimized).
 Formally, this can be cast as a set-partitioning problem, which considers a set of robots that needs to be partitioned into a family of subsets with maximum utility over the set of tasks that they are assigned to.
 The set-partitioning problem is strongly NP-hard~\cite{garey:1978}.
 Research in this domain has generated heuristic solutions as well as methods that facilitate the combinatorial search~\cite{atamturk:1996,cho:2015,umetani:2015}.
 However, if we pay special attention to the objective function, the problem may reveal additional structure that can be exploited to find near-optimal solutions.
 In particular, for utility functions that satisfy a property of \emph{diminishing returns}, otherwise known as \emph{submodularity}, near-optimal approximations can be found~\cite{fujishige:2005}.
-As we will see later in this work, our approach provides diminishing returns in the number of redundant robots assigned to each goal, yielding a \emph{supermodular} cost function.
+In one of the key contributions of this work, we show that our approach provides diminishing returns in the number of redundant robots assigned to each goal, yielding a \emph{supermodular} cost function.